 What is CBD?

 CBD is short for Cannabidiol, one of the many cannabinoids derived from hemp.
 Depending on the source, it is believed there are between 60 to over 100 unique cannabinoids, each with different effects.
 CBD is the second most common cannabinoid, behind THC.
 Unlike THC, CBD does not have any psychoactive effects, largely because of its low binding affinity for CBD receptors CB1 and CB2.
 CBD has a mitigating effect on THC - it brings down your high.
-CBD is reported to have a number of therapeutic effects, including anxiety reduction, relaxation, seizure relief, pain cessation, skin care, inflammation relief, and encouraged wakefulness and alertness.
+CBD is reported to have a number of therapeutic effects, including anxiety reduction, relaxation, promoting an overall sense of calm and a number of other health and wellness benefits.
 CBD is able to provide these benefits through an enzyme called FAAH, or Fatty Acid Amide Hydrolase.
 Usually, FAAH helps break down the chemical Anandamide, known for creating “blissful” feelings and regulating appetite and pain response.

 In order to bring about its potential effect, Cannabidiol needs to undergo a process called decarboxylation.

 The importance of decarboxylation comes from the fact that cannabinoids are not fully active in raw form.
 As we discussed in our comprehensive CBD guide, cannabinoids are the chemical compounds given off by cannabis flowers that bind to the different cell receptors within the endocannabinoid system.
 There are around 113 cannabinoids that have been identified, with THC and CBD being the most well-known.